TseyiMayuku/AirBnB_clone/README.md

 ## Bugs

-At this time, there are no known bugs.
+At this time, and here are no known bugs.

 ## Authors